hugoacfs/moodle-block_cwdeletion/README.md

-# CW Deletion
+# Course Wrangler Deletion Block

-This plugin depends on tool_coursewrangler, and is part of the Course Wrangler project.
+This plugin depends on hugoacfs/tool_coursewrangler, and is part of the Course Wrangler project.